 - The mandatory training requirement in Ontario did not result in greater improvements in self-reported OHS awareness compared to a sample of workers in British Columbia (where there was no change in regulatory training requirements).

 - Planning for formal evaluation of effectiveness should be a part of major OHS interventions.

-Approximately 62 per cent of Ontario workers reported participating in a mandatory occupational health and safety (OHS) awareness training initiative in Ontario that was introduced in July 2014.
+Approximately 62 per cent of Ontario workers reported participating in a mandatory occupational health and safety (OHS) awareness training initiative that was introduced by the province in July 2014.
 And workers who reported receiving this training were found to have higher levels of awareness of OHS rights and responsibilities compared to workers who had not received training.

 However, when compared to workers in B.C., which did not undergo a change in its training requirements, the mandatory awareness training initiative in Ontario was not associated with greater levels of self-reported OHS awareness or OHS empowerment among workers in the province, according to a study by the Institute for Work & Health (IWH).